Disclaimer: This is sponsored content. All opinions and views are of UCHealth and does not reflect the same of KOAA.

-Matt says, when Dr. Huddle called me about an hour and a half later, he told me that Jack was sitting up in bed on his cell phone, and I said, ‘You’re lying.
-That’s not true, there’s no way that’s true.’ , and he said, ‘I’m serious, I don’t believe it either but it’s true.’
+Matt says when Dr. Huddle called me about an hour and a half later, he told me that Jack was sitting up in bed on his cell phone, and I said, ‘You’re lying.
+That’s not true, there’s no way that’s true.’ , he said, ‘I’m serious, I don’t believe it either but it’s true.’
 That just did my heart well.
-At that point we absolutely knew that everything we did worked perfectly.
-From the very beginning the fire department finding him and recognizing his symptoms and transporting him rapidly to Memorial North to the staff here - the physicians, nurses, everyone working in concert with one another to get (Jackl) the care he needed as quickly as possible - it all worked.”
+At that point, we absolutely knew that everything we did worked perfectly.
+From the very beginning, the fire department found him and recognized his symptoms and transported him rapidly to Memorial North to the staff here - the physicians, nurses, everyone working in concert with one another to get (Jackl) the care he needed as quickly as possible - it all worked.”

 Hope says, “It’s just the whole team, everyone involved.
 Things aligned perfectly for an exceptional outcome.
 You go into nursing because you care about people and that’s why you do it, you want to help others”